Thomas Savage (Virginia interpreter): Young Virginia adventurer (1608–1610)

 Thomas Savage (sometimes written as "Salvage" or "Savadge") was probably born in Cheshire, England, in 1594.
 Recorded as a "boy, labouror", Savage traveled with Captain Christopher Newport on the John and Francis with the First Supply mission to Jamestown, arriving with about 100 other settlers in early 1608.
 Newport treated Savage like a son, and told the natives that he was a kinsman.

-In February 1608, to aid Powhatan-English relations, Savage was "gifted" to Paramount Chief Powhatan in trade for young native page (servant) named Namontack (or "Namotacke").
+In February 1608, to aid Powhatan-English relations, Savage was "gifted" to Powhatan in trade for young native page (servant) named Namontack (or "Namotacke").
 Thomas Savage resided in Werowocomoco, while Namontack served as emissary abroad in England with Captain Newport.
 Namontack would attempt to return to Virginia on the fated Sea Venture supply mission, but would be killed in Bermuda (c.
 1610).

 Thomas Savage became fluent in the Virginia Algonquian dialect, observed the Powhatan culture, and kept the English informed as to the native relations.
 Savage interacted with Pocahontas, who was about the same age.
 In August 1609, Henry Spelman of Jamestown (aged fourteen) accompanied Thomas Savage to also be an emissary.
 Eventually, Samuel Collier (John Smith's page) also served as an emissary.
 As 1609 ended, native relations with the English had turned hostile.
 Councillor John Ratcliffe was tortured and killed by native women.
 Savage was sent back to Jamestown, possibly to prevent native military tactics from being overheard.
 During the winter of 1609 and 1610, the Starving Time reduced the English to only 60 settlers, but Thomas Savage survived.